Using the Access Panel

 The Access Panel provides the end users with the following capabilities:

 Change the password associated with your organizational account

 Edit multi-factor authentication-related contact & preference settings (for those accounts that have been required to use it by an administrator)

 View account details, such as your User ID, alternate email, mobile and office phone numbers

 Self-manage groups.
 More specifically, you can create and manage security groups and request security group memberships in Azure AD.
-For more information, see Self-service group management for users and Manage your groups.
+For more information, see Self-service group management for users in Azure AD and Manage your groups.

-Important Self-service group management is only available when you have Azure Active Directory Premium.
+Important Self-service group management is only available when you have Azure Active Directory editions.